theimpossibleastronaut/rmw/CONTRIBUTING.md

 source code patches should only contain changes related to a single issue.
 This helps speed up the review and discussion process.
-However, if you're helping fix typs and grammar errors in documentation, multiple changes in one PR is fine.
+However, if you're helping fix typos and grammar errors in documentation, multiple changes in one PR is fine.
 General rule of thumb for documentation patches on this project is 5 unrelated changes or fewer to a PR.
 But if they are only one-word or letter changes, I can be